 Born in Schenectady, New York of an Irish-American father and a Puerto Rican mother, John was raised in Puerto Rico and later returned to his roots in upstate New York to attend the meteorology program at prestigious Cornell University.
-After graduation in 1984, he was hired by the U.S. National Weather Service to work in Puerto Rico, Louisiana, and Washington DC.
+After graduation in 1984, he became a civil servant with the U.S. National Weather Service, working in Puerto Rico, Louisiana, and Washington, D.C.
 During his government career, John became a Lead Forecaster before accepting a position as Chief of the South American Desk at the National Center for Environmental Predictions in the nation’s capital.

-From 1991 through 2002, John served as Chief Meteorologist for the Univision Network and its Miami Affiliate station, WLTV.
-From 2003 through 2008, he served as Chief Meteorologist for the local Telemundo station, WSCV Telemundo 51.
-While there, he became the first Hispanic to substitute as meteorologist on NBC’s Today show and did so multiple times.
+From 1991 through 2002, John served as Chief Meteorologist for the Univision Network and its Miami station, WLTV.
+From 2003 through 2008, he served as Chief Meteorologist for the local Telemundo station, WSCV Channel 51.
+While there, he became the first Hispanic to substitute as meteorologist on NBC’s weekend edition of the "Today" show, and did so multiple times.